 - Minimum Distance – VMS boards used for route diversions, should be placed at the intersection that connects with the road that is to be closed and to the alternative route.
 For urban roads and motorways, a minimum of 1,500 meters from access or diversion point, and 1,000 meters on rural roads with a 100kph permanent speed limit.

 - Clear Sight Distance (CSD) – choose sites where the VMS can be seen from a good distance, not obscured by roadside trees or other structures.
 For roads with a speed of 100kph, the board should be visible from 300 meters (3x the permanent speed limit in metres).
-For motorways and high volume urban (HVU), visibility and impact are the important considerations to ensure the message is readable and noticed by motorists.
+For motorways and high-volume urban (HVU), visibility and impact are important considerations to ensure the message is readable and noticed by motorists.

-- Sunlight Glare – even with the use of louvres or an anti-glare mask, it is still best to avoid placing the Mobile VMS board directly in front of a rising or setting sun as it will decrease its effectiveness.
+- Sunlight Glare – even with the use of louvers or an anti-glare mask, it is still best to avoid placing the Mobile VMS board directly in front of a rising or setting sun as it will decrease its effectiveness.

 - Presence of Other Signage – To keep the amount of emitted light controlled, Manual of Traffic Signs and Markings (MOTSAM) require different signs to be located at a minimum of (0.6V85) apart, where V85 is the 85th percentile speed of traffic, in km/h, at the sign location as a guide.